oat431/my-personal-project-note/README.md

 it will have
 - sub folder each project
 - each folder will have design note
-- each folder will link to github repository
+- each folder will contain links to its github repository

 something like
 - remake the my friend's senior project